-Location/Address: Name of Applicant: Shire of Mingenew Shire of Mingenew

-Disclosure of Interest: Nil.

-Date: 2 April 2014

-Author: Mike Sully
+Location/Address: Name of Applicant: Shire of Mingenew Disclosure of Interest: Date: Nil.
+2 April 2014 Author: Mike Sully

 This report provides a draft copy of Council's revised Purchasing Policies and requests that Council review the document and endorse the proposed changes and additions.